Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 Finally, you can download the MP4 from Azure storage and check the end result

 - Navigate to your Storage account in Azure portal
-- Download the MP4 file with the latest date and open in video player
+- Download the MP4 file with the latest date and open in a video player

 {% asset_img mp4-video-recording.png Playing MP4 video record streamed from DJI drone %}